Note: This article was originally written in May, 2021 and updated on January 13, 2022.

 If you are anything like me you love color!
 Whether it’s more modern tones to very classic brown tones, hardwood floor colors make a big difference in the overall look of your space.

 In fact, knowing how colors can make or break a space is crucial.
-What are some of the color trends for 2021?
-Well, to be honest the color trends seem to be very similar as the last few years.
+What are some of the color trends for 2022?
+Many of the same trends from 2021 carry over into 2022, but some noticeable difference has been bolder and blends of varied colors.

 At least it seems here in Wisconsin, wood floor colors take a while to catch up to trends that are happening elsewhere like in New York and California.